paradite/awesome-quotes/README.md

 (02:55:00) … Being like, wow, that’s a really good person.
 That person seems really genuine.
 And I guess my thought there was I can imagine such a person and they’re not a person who just adopts the values of the local culture.
 And in fact, that would be kind of rude.
 I think if someone came to you and just pretended to have your values, you’d be like, that’s kind of off pin.
 It’s someone who’s very genuine and insofar as they have opinions and values, they express them.
 They’re willing to discuss things though, they’re open-minded, they’re respectful.
 And so I guess I had in mind that the person who, if we were to aspire to be the best person that we could be in the kind of circumstance that a model finds itself in, how would we act?
 And I think that’s the guide to the sorts of traits that I tend to think about.

-## Chris Olah on neurons, gradient descent and dimensions
+## Chris Olah on Neurons, Gradient Descent and Dimensions

 > https://lexfridman.com/dario-amodei-transcript